Archive #52 – PDFs of the Three Kingdoms Foreign Language Press English Translation (Vols. 1-4)

 Thanks:

-I downloaded this PDF from the shuge.org archive.
+I originally downloaded the PDF from the shuge.org archive.

 Archive #29 – Ruthless Compassion: Wrathful Deities in Early Indo-Tibetan Esoteric Buddhist Art (1999)